3 ways you can donate to those living in Direct Provision this Christmas

 If you haven't got the time, capacity, or ability to make a physical donation this year but still want to do something, you can always make a cash donation.

-There are a whole host of charities and different groups supporting those living in DP centres and campaigning to bring an end to the system (a move that Ireland's latest government have promised to make).
+There are a whole host of charities and different groups supporting those living in DP centres and who campaigned tirelessly to end the system, with all centres set to shut in 2024.

 Doras is a group working to protect migrants in Ireland and asylum seekers living in DP.
 You can make a donation to them this Christmas here.